 Shipping options and terms can feel overwhelming to understand.
 This can be especially true if you’re a small business owner wearing the many hats that come with entrepreneurship.
-UPS provides reliable service to both businesses and consumers when choosing to ship products.
-This blog post aims to break down the benefits of using both UPS Surepost vs UPS Ground.
-That way, you can be educated on the best choice for your business or shipment.
+UPS provides reliable service to businesses and consumers when shipping products.
+This blog post aims to discuss the benefits of using both UPS Surepost and UPS Ground.
+That way, you can know the best choice for your business or shipment.
 The main points of this blog are to educate you on:

 • What to expect once you’ve decided on which service to use.